Costa Rican Sea Turtles

 The following rules apply to your expedition:

 • Photography is NOT allowed on nesting beaches at night.
 Therefore, cameras are NOT allowed on nesting beaches at night.
-This even includes cameras with high-speed film and no flash, as well as smart phones.
+This even includes cameras with high-speed film and no flash, as well as smartphones.

 ALCOHOL POLICY